Meisterlala/Online-Computer-Science-degree/Algorithms Specialization/Part 3/README.md

 ### Extra

 I analysed the runtime of different minimum spanning tree algorithms and compared the running time.
-Although the asymtotic analysis predicts the opposite, Prim's MST algorithm is faster than Pettie and Ramachandran optimal minimum spanning tree algorithm.
+Although the asymtotic analysis predicts the opposite, Prim's MST algorithm is faster than Pettie's and Ramachandran's optimal MST algorithm.
 <img src="mst.svg?raw=1" width="100%">

 ### Week 1